NEVADA

 (1855 - 1858, 1862, 1864 - 1867), Las Vegas

 Other names include Las Vegas Fort and Stockade at Las Vegas.
-It was a Mormon settlers' 190-foot square adobe-walled compound.
+It was a Mormon settlers' 190-foot square (0.51 acre) adobe-walled compound.
 It is also the site of the first permanent white settlement in the southern part of the state.
 After the Mormons were recalled to Utah, the abandoned fort served as a stage station.
-California troops occupied it during the Civil War, known initially as Detachment at Las Vegas, then renamed Fort Baker.
-The remaining building is the oldest building still extant in the state.
+California troops briefly occupied it during the Civil War, known initially as Detachment at Las Vegas, then apparently renamed Fort Baker as a ruse to mislead Confederates in New Mexico.
+Became a private ranch after the Civil War.
+The remaining original building next to the creek is the oldest building still extant in the state.
+The rest of the post has been reconstructed.
 Located at 500 East Washington Avenue.
 Admission fee.
+A 1939 Daughters of Utah Pioneers stone monument is located on site.
+See also Las Vegas Mormon Fort from City of Las Vegas

-The area below the 37th Parallel (present Clark County and the southern tip of Nye County) was once part of New Mexico / Arizona Territory until 1867.
+The area below the 37th Parallel (present Clark County and the southern tip of Nye County) was once part of New Mexico / Arizona Territory until transferred to the State of Nevada in 1867.

 Fort Call